-The Board of Directors Delta Campus Facilities Corporation Oak Ridge, Louisiana
+The Board of Directors

+Delta Campus Facilities Corporation

+Monroe, Louisiana

-We have audited the accompanying statements of financial position of Delta Campus Facilities Corporation (the Corporation), a nonprofit organization, as of December 31, 2009 and 2008, and the related statements of activities and cash flows for the years then ended.
+We have audited the accompanying statements of financial position of Delta Campus Facilities Corporation (the Corporation), a nonprofit organization, as of December 31, 2011 and 2010, and the related statements of activities and cash flows for the years then ended.
 These financial statements are the responsibility of the Corporation's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.